Area rigidity for the equatorial disk in the ball: Higher dimension free boundary minimal surfaces

 This inequality, which implies Theorem \ref{brendle}, follows from a monotonicity argument obtained by an application of the Divergence Theorem to the vector field $W_{t_0,y}(x)$ defined on $B^n-\{y\}$ and given by

+where we assume that $t_0\in\{0,1\}$ if $y\in \partial \Sigma$ and $t_0=|y|^2$ if $y\notin \partial \Sigma$.
+Note that the integrand is well defined by our definition of $t_0$.
 We will need a formula similar to (\ref{excess bordo}) for when $y$ is not necessarily at the boundary.
-For this, we need to recall the techniques in \cite{B} behind the proof of (\ref{excess bordo}). \begin{lemma} Let $\Sigma^k$ a free boundary surface in $B^n$ and $y\in \Sigma$.
+For this, we need to recall the techniques in \cite{B} involved in the proof of (\ref{excess bordo}). \begin{lemma} Let $\Sigma^k$ a free boundary surface in $B^n$ and $y\in \Sigma$.
 For $r$ sufficiently small, we have